MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

 ## Step 7.
 Integrate VPN

 Azure Advanced Threat Protection (ATP)  can collect accounting information from VPN solutions.
 When configured, the user's profile page includes information from the VPN connections, such as the IP addresses and locations where connections originated.
-This complements the investigation process by providing additional information on user activity.
+This complements the investigation process by providing additional information on user activity as well as a new detection for abnormal VPN connections.
 The call to resolve an external IP address to a location is anonymous.
 No personal identifier is sent in this call.

-Azure ATP integrates with your VPN solution by listening to RADIUS accounting events forwarded to the Azure ATP Standalone Sensors.
+Azure ATP integrates with your VPN solution by listening to RADIUS accounting events forwarded to the Azure ATP sensors.
 This mechanism is based on standard RADIUS Accounting ([RFC 2866](https://tools.ietf.org/html/rfc2866)), and the following VPN vendors are supported:

 -	Microsoft
 -	F5